Neutree/BPI-Doc/docs/Triode-Car/en/hardware/analysis&calibrate.md

 U1A is the first voltage comparator in LM393, and U1B is its second.

-Connect the LL node of the line tracking circuit to the positive input pin 3 of U1A, connect the LR node to the negative input pin 2 of U1A, connect the LL node to the negative input pin 6 of U1B, and connect the LR node to the positive input pin 5 of U1B.
+Connect the LL node of the line detection circuit to the positive input pin 3 of U1A, connect the LR node to the negative input pin 2 of U1A, connect the LL node to the negative input pin 6 of U1B, and connect the LR node to the positive input pin 5 of U1B.

 This design can make U1A output high level and U1B output low level when LL node voltage > LR node voltage, and U1A output low level and U1B output high level when LL node voltage < LR node voltage.